ellenbet/LLM/README.md

 TBA

 ## Plan
 Build an LLM from scratch using Raschka's newest book, do something cool with it after.
 Distillation to create an automatic epigenomic annotator?
+RAG?

 ## Authors